oskardudycz/EventSourcing.NetCore/Sample/HotelManagement/README.md

 # Implementing Distributed Processes

-Distributed processes management using Group Guests Checkout as the example Domain.
+Distributed process management using Guest Group Checkout as the example domain.

 It was modelled and explained in detail in the [Implementing Distributed Processes Webinar](https://www.architecture-weekly.com/p/webinar-3-implementing-distributed):